nuralogix/dfx-demo-py/README.md

 # `dfxdemo`

-`dfxdemo` is a simple Python-based demo that demonstrates how to use the DeepAffex™ Extraction SDK and DeepAffex™ Cloud API.
+`dfxdemo` is a simple Python-based demo that demonstrates how to use the DeepAffex™ Extraction Library and DeepAffex™ Cloud API.

 The demo can extract facial blood-flow from a video file or from a webcam, send it to the DeepAffex™ Cloud for processing and display the results.
 (This